Are you ready to learn about my tried and true poison ivy remedies, all natural (both already on the market and my homemade ones)? Ones that work?

 - 4 drops essential oil of peppermint (Start with 4 drops…)

 *Note: making a clay-based remedy is not an exact science.
-The most important thing is the ingredients in proportion and the texture you want.
-If you need a lot of coverage for a serious case, use more clay, add water gradually, and don’t be afraid of adding a little more of the other ingredients; if it for a small jar to daub on irritating spots, use the minimums listed above.
-God has blessed Mamas with some amazing intuitive powers!
+The most important thing is that the ingredients are in proportion to get the texture you want.
+If you need a lot of coverage for a serious case, use more clay, add coconut oil gradually, and don’t be afraid of adding a little more of the other ingredients; if it is for a small jar to daub on irritating spots, use the minimums listed above.
+God has blessed us Mamas with some amazing intuitive powers!
 All these ingredients are totally safe, so experiment and have fun!

 More Tried and True Remedies For Poison Ivy

-3.)
-Oatmeal baths~ For more widespread cases, oatmeal baths are a time-tested aid.
-Many old-timers also like to add 1 cup of lavender Epsom salts to the hot bath water.
+5.)
+Colloidal oatmeal baths~ For more widespread cases, oatmeal baths are a time-tested aid.
+Many old-timers also like to add 1 cup of Epsom salts to hot-as-you-can stand-it bath water.
 It is 100% magnesium sulfate…very calming to mind and body, and helpful before bedtime to relax the itching.

 You can purchase Aveeno colloidal oatmeal in a box of single use packages.
 For those of us into preparedness, it is nice to have a small supply on hand kept in a zip-lock bag to prevent moisture and moths.
 It has a very long shelf life.

-4.)
+6.)
 Burt’s Bees Poison Ivy Soap~ This wonderful soap contains Jewelweed to help relieve itching and irritation.
 Wash the affected area with the soap, rinse, then wash again and leave the lather on your skin and let it dry for long-lasting relief.
-Ingredients: vegetable soap base, kaolin, avena sativa (oat) kernel protein, melaleuca alternifolia (tea tree) leaf oil, pinus palustris (pine) wood tar, impatiens balsamina (jewelweed) extract.
+This stuff flies off the shelves for good reason!

-The bar has a masculine scent (pine) w/o perfumes.
+The bar has a masculine scent (pine) w/o chemical perfumes.

 If you have a wet spot, you could grow jewelweed.
 It needs bog-like conditions.
 I located some seed here.